 In conjunction with the median annual salary for chemical engineers in the city, cost of living helps determine how far your dollar will go.
-For this particular variable, cities with lower cost of living ranked highly in our study.
+For this particular variable, cities with lower costs of living ranked higher in our study.

 3. What is the location quotient for chemical engineers in the city?

 A town with a high average salary and low cost of living may seem perfect, but job opportunities may be limited.
 Our study factors in cities with a high chemical engineering location quotient.
 Location quotient measures the concentration of chemical engineers in the city as a proportion of all occupations relative to the national average.
 A higher location quotient can be inferred to mean a relatively high demand for chemical engineering services.